itivadar/BinayHeap/README.md

 # Binay Heap

 My idea was to create simple and clear implementation of the binary heap data structure.
 The .NET framework lacks an implementation for this data structure.
-However, binary heaps are needed to be applied in some algorithms like `A*` or `IDA*` search algorithms.
+However, binary heaps are needed for some algorithms like `A*` or `IDA*` search algorithms.

 The implemented type is max-heap but it can be easy transform into a min-heap if needed.